Drug Driving Solicitors

 What are the Consequences of a Drug Driving Charge?

-Unlike a drink driving charge, being charged with drug driving brings with it a variety of different chargeable offences resulting in various penalties.
+Unlike a drink driving charge, being charged with drug driving brings with it a variety of different chargeable offences, often resulting in various penalties.

 Penalties can range from: